HTML Streaming

 Vike not only has first-class support for HTML streaming (aka SSR streaming), but also provides you with extensive control over the HTML stream.

-If you only want to enable/disable HTML streaming, see stream instead.
+If you merely want to enable/disable HTML streaming, see the API > stream setting instead.

-Instead of manually integrating HTML streaming yourself, you can use a UI framework Vike extension (vike-react/vike-vue/vike-solid) which already integrates HTML streaming.
-You can use Bati to scaffold an app that uses vike-react/vike-vue/vike-solid.
+Instead of manually integrating HTML Streaming yourself, you can use a UI framework Vike extension vike-react/vike-vue/vike-solid which already integrates HTML Streaming.
+And you can use Bati to scaffold an app that uses vike-react/vike-vue/vike-solid.

-The documentation on this page is meant for expert users who want to manually integrate HTML Streaming.
-If you use vike-react/vike-vue/vike-solid then HTML Streaming is already completely integrated which means you can usually skip reading this page.
+The documentation on this page is meant for users who want to manually integrate HTML Streaming.
+If you use vike-react/vike-vue/vike-solid then HTML Streaming is already built-in and you can skip reading this page.

 Examples